What.CD

-What.CD was a private, invitation only music BitTorrent tracker and community launched in 2007.
-The site was shut down on 17 November 2016, after a report that French authorities had seized the site's servers.
+What.CD was a private, invitation-only music BitTorrent tracker and community launched in 2007.
+The site was shut down on 17 November 2016, after French authorities seized the site's servers.

 History

 What.CD was founded on the day of Oink's Pink Palace's closure in October 2007.
 In November 2007, many site users received a hoax email purporting to be from the Recording Industry Association of America threatening to press charges for illegal downloads.

 In 2008, the Canadian Recording Industry Association asked now-defunct Moxie Colo, then What.CD's host, to take down several tracker sites, including What.CD.
-The company refused, saying, "We will not be following the request and will be fighting for the rights of our clients as--to date--laws in Canada protect them."
+The company refused, saying, "We will not be following the request and will be fighting for the rights of our clients as—to date—laws in Canada protect them."
 In October, the site released "The What CD Volume 2", a compilation album of artists that contributed to the site.
 Earlier that year, the site released Volume One.

 In December 2008, What.CD and Open Your Eyes Records formed a partnership in which the record label would exclusively distribute new releases on the tracker.

 In 2010, CNET.com reported that a teenage boy had gained access to playMPE.com (MPE meaning Music Protection by Encryption), an industry website used by music labels to share music with radio stations, by posing as an Australian music critic.
 He subsequently uploaded a number of unreleased albums to What.CD.

-In September 2010, What.CD debuted a new lightweight and highly efficient tracker called "Ocelot."
+In September 2010, What.CD debuted a new lightweight tracker called "Ocelot".
 The lightweight tracker used only 3GB of RAM to power over five million peers.

 In December 2010, What.CD's collection reached one million torrents, a record for a private BitTorrent tracker.

 Throughout early 2014, the site was subject to a severe and prolonged DDoS attack, causing intermittent tracker downtime and limiting many of the site's services.

 Shutdown

 On 17 November 2016, French authorities seized 12 servers from the internet service provider OVH in the north of France.
 Later, What.CD announced its closure on its index page and Twitter, saying, "Due to some recent events, What.CD is shutting down.
 We are not likely to return any time soon in our current form.
 All site and user data has been destroyed.
 So long, and thanks for all the fish," a reference to The Hitchhiker's Guide to the Galaxy.
 The site's Twitter account later posted the tweet "Reports of our database being seized are not factual".

 On 18 November 2016, What.CD issued a statement about its shutdown, stating that its users and staff were safe, thanking all contributors and recommending that donations go to Internet Archive, Electronic Frontier Foundation, La Quadrature du Net and Initiative für Netzfreiheit.

-In October 2017, for What.CD's ten-year anniversary, former What.CD staff released a torrent containing the last backup of all non-user data from the site, saying that this message would "likely be the last."
+In October 2017, for What.CD's ten-year anniversary, former What.CD staff released a torrent containing the last backup of all non-user data from the site, saying that this message would "likely be the last".